 Where do you go from here?
 Well, now that you have these logs and the data is normalized, you can start building out alerts, reports, and beautiful dashboards around your newly imported data.
 This is just the beginning my friend.

 I sure hope this guide has been helpful.
-If you still need a hand, I recommend checking out these awesome resources:
+If you still need a hand, I recommend checking out these resources: